yerzhankaratay/Yandex.Practicum/Project 13 Toxic Comment Classification/README.md

 <sup>1</sup> **Tokenization** (WhiteSpaceTokenizer) chops up sentences into pieces (for example, word combinations and/or single words), called tokens. \
 <sup>2</sup> **Lemmatization** (WordNetLemmatizer) produces root forms of words. \
-<sup>3</sup> **Stop words** are commonly used words (such as “the”, “a”, “an”, “in”) that a machine should be programmed to ignore cause they don't bring semantic values to the text. \
+<sup>3</sup> **Stop words** are commonly used words (such as “the”, “a”, “an”, “in”) that a machine should be programmed to ignore cause they don't bring a semantic value to the text. \
 **RegEx** operations are string-searching algorithms for "find" or "find and replace" operations on strings. \
 **vstack** from *scipy* to concatenate the TF-IDF features from training and validation sets the right way for testing.